mrj0nesmtl/sheltr-v2/docs/CHECKPOINT.md

 # 🎯 SHELTR Development Checkpoint
-*Last Updated: 2024-12-08 22:00 EST*
+*Report Generated: December 10, 2024 10:00 EST*
+*Status: On Track* 🟢

 # SHELTR Project Overview
-SHELTR is evolving into a robust platform for connecting donors with homeless individuals through blockchain-enabled direct giving.
-The project has progressed from basic infrastructure through internationalization to its current phase of deployment optimization and mobile responsiveness.
+SHELTR is evolving into a robust platform for connecting donors with homeless individuals through QR-enabled direct giving.
+The project has progressed from basic infrastructure through internationalization to its current phase of deployment, new feature buildout, optimization and blockchain integration, and payment rails integration/configuration.

+*Version: 1.4*

 ## 🏁 Current Milestone Status
 ### Phase 1: Core Infrastructure ✅